thepinballroom/mpf-docs/config/shots.rst

 shot profiles is maintained on a per-mode basis.

-You can group multiple shots together into *shot groups* for group-level functionality like posting events when all the shots in a group in the same state (lit, unlit, complete, etc.) and for rotating the states of shots to the left or right based on certain events happening (slingshot hits, flipper button pushes, etc.).
+You can group multiple shots together into *shot groups* for group-level functionality like posting events when all the shots in a group are in the same state (lit, unlit, complete, etc.) and for rotating the states of shots to the left or right based on certain events happening (slingshot hits, flipper button pushes, etc.).
 A shot can be a member of